 1) The Co-operative Bank Holdings Limited also has in issue a small number of redeemable preference shares which carry voting rights and seniority in liquidation to the ordinary shares.
 They are immaterial in the context of regulatory capital holdings.

-Individually assessed as it is issued out of The Co-operative Bank p.l.c. to The Co-operative Bank Finance p.l.c.
-Details of the debt instruments can be found at www.co-operativebank.co.uk/investorrelations
+2) Details of the debt instruments can be found at www.co-operativebank.co.uk/investorrelations